CSRavasio/oflibpytorch/docs/usage.rst

 only visible as single pixels here and there, while the black area that has not moved dominates.
 *Bottom:* Same as the middle row, but using the faster and differentiable PyTorch-only method :meth:`~oflibpytorch.grid_from_unstructured_data`.
-It becomes apparent that this implementation suffers much less from artefacts, though a comparison of the resulting image values would show it to be less accurate than the result of :func:`scipy.interpolate.griddata`.
+It becomes apparent that this implementation suffers much less from artefacts, though a detailed comparison of the resulting image values would show it to be less accurate than the result of :func:`scipy.interpolate.griddata`.

 Flow Padding